Not Quite a Wife

 Kim Killion has done another gorgeous cover of Uncommon Vows.
 With its release, I have only one other backlist novel that isn't available as an e-book.
 That story, Lady of Fortune, will be released eventually, though I won't promise when!
 After that, I'll go to work on several collections of shorter works, including one of my Guardian world short stories and novellas.

 My first independently produced audiobook, Thunder and Roses, was released in October 2013, and my second, The Bargain, became available in February 2014.
-Next up is Dancing on the Wind, the RITA winning second book of my Fallen Angels series.
+Dancing on the Wind, the RITA winning second book of my Fallen Angels series is now available.
 (A note about that.
 Originally Petals in the Storm was released before DOTW because it was a revised traditional Regency and could be published sooner.
 However, DOTW is set earlier, so in my e-books I've published them in chronological order.)
+Order DOTW.

 Audiobooks are expensive to make and the learning curve has been steep, but some people consume only audiobooks, so as long as there is enough interest to cover the costs, I'll continue to have new ones made.
 Slowly.